openpdfsaucer/openpdfsaucer/README.md

 We have now different versions of OpenPDF, and they require different versions of Java:

-- The 2.0.x Branch requires Java 17 or later.
-- OpenPDF versions 2.0.x: We are working on modernizing the OpenPDF library for Java 17+.
+- OpenPDFSaucer requires Java 21.
+This project is focusing on modernization and using modern technologies and APIs.

 ### Supporting complex glyph substitution/ Ligature substitution